Reese McGuire Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Rays pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Rays have a 3.70 team ERA that ranks seventh across all league pitching staffs.
+- The Rays have the sixth-ranked team ERA among all MLB pitching staffs (3.70).

-- Rays pitchers combine to rank 11th in baseball in home runs given up (60 total, one per game).
+- The Rays surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- The Rays are sending Glasnow (0-0) to the mound to make his second start of the season.

-- The righty last appeared on Saturday against the Los Angeles Dodgers, when he tossed 4 1/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.